Is estrogen a blessing or curse?

+Lets look a little deeper to discover what role it plays in your health.
 Estrogen is the primary female hormone and quite possibly the most important.
 At an early age women experience estrogen as they enter into puberty.
 The normal range for female puberty is age 10 to 15, although age 12 or older may be ideal.
-Early transition into puberty may be a sign of early estrogen imbalance.
+Early transition into puberty may be a sign of early estrogen dominance.

 At the age of puberty, females begin to see estrogen play its powerful role.
 On the outside estrogen helps develop breasts and hips and on the inside proper estrogen levels begin regulating serotonin (in the brain) that affects your mood, sleep and appetite.
 In the social world estrogen is responsible for the development of playful, flirtatious and engaging personalities.
 You often notice estrogen take its effect as you see a tom-boy as a child, gradually transform into a more feminine version of herself.
 As your body adapts to its new hormonal levels including estrogen, oxytocin and dopamine many teens experience a myriad of emotions.